OmniFlix/omniflixhub/x/onft/README.md

 To create an oNFT, you will need to use the "onftd tx onft mint" command with the following flags:

 denom-id: the ID of the collection in which you want to mint the NFT
-name: the name of the NFT
+name: name of the NFT
-description: a description of the NFT
+description: description of the NFT
-media-uri: the IPFS URI of the NFT
+media-uri: the IPFS URI of the NFT (can be a image ipfs url or json file ipfs url that contains all the info of the nft)
-preview-uri: the preview URI of the NFT
+preview-uri: the preview URI of the NFT (preview image of the NFT)
-data: any additional properties for the NFT (optional)
+data: any additional properties for the NFT in json string format (optional)
 recipient: the recipient of the NFT (optional, default is the minter of the NFT)
 non-transferable: flag to mint a non-transferable NFT (optional, default is false)
 inextensible: flag to mint an inextensible NFT (optional, default is false)